BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 `/metadata/species`

 This query returns the list of species concepts recognized by NatureCounts.
-NatureCounts follows Clements taxonomy for birds, but also support other taxa (birds and other groups).
+NatureCounts follows Clements taxonomy for birds, but also supportS other taxa (birds and other groups).
 A unique numeric (Integer) key is assigned to all taxononic concepts.
 Please note that taxonomy is being updated annually.
 You should refer to the [NatureCounts taxonomy primer]. (link needed)